Your child's healthcare provider

 will talk with you about treatment for cuts and wounds of the face that need more for cuts and wounds of the face that are:

-Bleeding without stopping after 10 minutes of direct pressure, or that start to bleed again.
+Bleeding without stopping after 10 to 15 minutes of direct pressure, or that start to bleed again.
 On the eyelids or affect the